 Sasquatch Shuttle offers shuttle service options from their parking lot just off I-84 at exit 28 to Multnomah Falls and to all the major attractions of the Gorge.
-Kids 3 and under ride free and dogs are allowed on the buses!
-Parking at their Bridal Veil lot is included in the price and riders are not required to arrange reservations for access to Multnomah Falls.
-You also have the option of buying a 1-day parking pass for $5 and hike from there.
+Kids 3 and under ride free and dogs are allowed on the buses! $5 Parking at their Bridal Veil lot includes a FREE shuttle to Multnomah Falls.
+Their narrated Waterfall Loop Tour is a 2-1/2 hour journey that takes visitors to all the major attractions in the waterfall corridor.

 Between Memorial Day and Labor Day, Sasquatch will also offer weekend pickup locations at the Gateway to the Gorge Visitor Center in downtown Troutdale to Bridal Veil.
-Pickup times at the Visitor Center are 10:00 a.m. , 12:00 p.m., and 2:00 p.m. and exclusive pickups and drop offs are also available for guests of McMenamins Edgefield.
-You must schedule rides at least 48 hours ahead of pickup.
+You must schedule Troutdale rides at least 48 hours ahead of pickup.

-Visit sasquatchshuttle.com for full details including pickup times and route maps.
+Visit sasquatchshuttle.com for full details including pickup times, route maps, and to purchase tickets.

 This is great option for people who want to see the waterfalls, but also wish to drive along Historic Columbia River Highway.
 If you can't find parking along the way, you can head to their parking lot off I-84 at Exit 35.
 The Waterfall Shuttle provides parking and a hop-on, hop-off ticket to Multnomah Falls and back that is valid all day.
 Buses run every 15 minutes from 9:00 a.m. - 4:00 p.m.
 Pricing is $14.99 per person, kids 3 and under ride for free.
 Well-behaved dogs are also allowed on board.